-Don James McLaughlin is an assistant professor of English at the University of Tulsa and the 2018-2019 Hench post-dissertation fellow at the American Antiquarian Society.
+Don James McLaughlin is an assistant professor of nineteenth-century American literature at the University of Tulsa and the 2018-2019 Hench post-dissertation fellow at the American Antiquarian Society.
 He earned his PhD from the University of Pennsylvania in 2017.
 His writing has appeared in American Literature and the New Republic and is forthcoming in Literature and Medicine and J19: The Journal of Nineteenth-Century Americanists.

 Dr. Quinn, Medicine Woman.
 Season 5, Episode 21.
 “The Body Electric.”
 April 5, 1997, on CBS.

 Desiree Henderson, “Dr. Quinn, Medicine Woman and the Prime-Time ‘Outing’ of Walt Whitman.”
 Walt Whitman Quarterly 17.1 (Summer 1999): 69-76. p.
 71. As Henderson goes on to note, the episode’s representation of euphemism and silence around sexuality is one of its most interesting aspects.
 In Henderson’s words, the “proliferation of speech about Whitman’s sexuality is actually empty of speech, as the dialogue is masked with music.
 For example, the moment that Dr. Quinn finally hears the ‘truth’ about Whitman, we simply see another character lean in and whisper in her ear.
 It is her facial expression of shock and surprise that confirms the revelation.”
 In turn, “the characters’ silence calls the audience into the secret—we must understand the nature of the revelation to read the silences” (72).